peterosterlund2/texel/readme.txt

   Values larger than MinProbeDepth6/7 can be useful if DTZ tables are on slower disks than WDL tables.

+Max6dtzThreads, Max7dtzThreads

+  Maximum number of threads that are allowed to probe 6-men and 7-men DTZ tablebases.
+A smaller value than Threads may be needed to prevent time losses if many search threads are used and the DTZ tables are on slow disks.

 Clear Hash

   When activated, clears the hash table and the history heuristic table, so that